ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 * From your workstation, run `ssh -D 2345 user@vsi-host` This starts an SSH session and open a SOCKS proxy on port 2345 that forwards all traffic through the VSI
 * Configure your browser to use a SOCKS5 proxy on `localhost:2345`
 * From your browser, navigate to the {{site.data.keyword.messages-for-rabbitmq}} management endpoint URL.
 For example, `https://bfdb-4263-8ad2-c9a4beaf4591.8f7bfc8f3faa4218afd56e0.databases.appdomain.cloud:323232`

-Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you might encounter a security warning when you first try to open the page.
-You can add a security exception for the page through your browser, or configure your system to trust the [provided self-signed certificate](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-external-app#tls-and-self-signed-certificate-support).
-Review your browser's or your system's documentation on how to do this.

-You are next asked to enter your username and password.
-After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.

-You can use any user on your deployment to access the UI.
-Some features are only available to the admin user provisioned with your deployment.
-{: .tip}

-General usage documentation can be found on the [RabbitMQ Management plug-in](https://www.rabbitmq.com/management.html) page.

 ## RabbitMQ Management HTTP API